rocketlabdelta/info-central/_ground_support/multi-pad-launcher.md

    Remember to let it dry for about 30 sec so that solvent doesn’t cause paper to wrinkle or peel from the plastic while it is drying.
 6. Allow short (10-20 minutes) drying period after adhered.
 7. Trim excess with an Exacto knife.
-  (Holding the panel horizontally and slicing mainly downward will yield the best results.)
+  (Holding the panel horizontally and slicing mainly downward will yield the best results.' %}
    Trim holes similarly.
   (Practice.
-If you don’t succeed the first time, remove the adhesive with rubbing alcohol or dissolve it with turpentine, clean the surface, and try again.)
+If you don’t succeed the first time, remove the adhesive with rubbing alcohol or dissolve it with turpentine, clean the surface, and try again.' %}
   <img src="/images/multilauncher_trim.jpg">
   Cut X in screw holes rather than trimming them.
 8. You may want to sand the surface of the clear blinking red LED so that it appears frosted.
    This increases the viewing area for this clear focused LED.
 An unsanded LED is much brighter but is not visible from an angle.
 9. Use a reasonable amount of SuperGlue to mount LED’s.
-  (Excess glue can darken the panel face around the hole.)
+  (Excess glue can darken the panel face around the hole.' %}
    Patiently allow to dry.
    Study the one pad control schematic first.
    It is included to make the multipad version easier to understand.